How Much is Garage Door Opener Installation?

 Yes, you can definitely install a new garage door opener yourself.
 Chamberlain garage door openers are easy to assemble and include step by step directions along with excellent support videos found here.
 If you get in a bind, you can call customer support and they will guide you through the problem and help with programming limits, remotes, and keypads.

-We recommend the Chamberlain B550 Wi-Fi Garage Door Opener that includes 2 remotes, 1 outside keypad, and smartphone control.
+We recommend the Chamberlain B970 Wi-Fi Smartphone Controlled Garage Door Opener that includes 2 remotes, 1 outside keypad, and smartphone control.
 For proper installation, use heavy duty National Slotted Angle to mount the opener to the ceiling.
 This will ensure a safe and secure installation.

-If your garage door is over seven feet tall, you will need the Chamberlain rail extension kit.
-This extension kit is offered by Chamberlain and includes a longer rail and drive belt or chain depending on the kit your purchase.
+If your garage door is over seven feet tall, you will need the 8ft Chamberlain rail extension kit.
+This extension kit is offered by Chamberlain and includes a longer rail and drive belt.
 This will allow you to install a Chamberlain opener on garage doors over seven feet tall.
-Below are the most common kits offered.

 What Parts Do I Need to Install My Garage Door Opener?